NATO Multinational Battlegroups / About / Present Structure

 Host nation: Slovakia

-Framework nation: Czechia
+Framework nation: Spain

-Contributing nations: Germany and Slovenia
+Contributing nations: Czechia, Portugal and Slovenia

 All eight battlegroups are integrated into NATO’s command structure to ensure the necessary readiness and responsiveness.